jkbkr/CookiesOut_exe-Chrome-/README.md

 - This is a modified version of the Selenium-based Java program that has been packaged to be executed via an `.exe` shortcut located directly in the project folder.
 Users no longer need to run the program through an IDE (like IntelliJ IDEA) or worry about setup.
 With this version, you can simply execute the `.exe` shortcut, and the program will automatically launch the browser, detect cookie consent banners, and uncheck unwanted cookie options while browsing.

-- You can move the shortcut anywhere on your computer (e.g., your desktop) for quick access to the program.

 ## Features:

 **Selenium WebDriver Automation:** Detects and manages cookie consent banners on supported websites.